 Not important, not urgent

-Urgency aside, how important a task is usually depends on what your responsibilities are.
+Urgency aside, how important a task usually depends on what your responsibilities are.
 An unimportant task for you might be important for someone else in your team depending on their responsibilities.

-One good way to evaluate an activity is comparing it to your OKRs.
+One good way to evaluate an activity is by comparing it to your OKRs.
 Tasks that score low on your urgent/important scale just be placed on the back burner or eliminated altogether.

 Urgent but not important

 This is your classic everyday to-do list.
 The best way to manage these tasks is through delegation.
 Create relevant roles and share responsibilities within your team to effectively manage these tasks.

 Your responsibility as a leader is to ensure that people are aware of their responsibilities and able to perform them.
-Mismanagement of this type of tasks often results into getting carried away by your whirlwind.
+Mismanagement of this type of task often results in getting carried away by your whirlwind.

 My experience using the matrix